KonradOliwer/yana-fe-react/README.md

 - [ ] Spinner on loading, block sending multiple requests on double click
 - [ ] Save on change with debouncing instead of button click
 - [ ] handle name of note too long for sidebar
+- [ ] handle changing of renaming note to already used name (currently silently fails)

 ## packages.json comment